 Each student has the responsibility to inform the Registrar's Office of changes in name or address.
 Each applicant for admission is asked to furnish a Social Security number.
 This number doubles as a student identification number and insures accuracy of student records.
-If a student does not have a Social Security number, another number is assigned for record keeping.
+If a student does not have a Social Security number, a student identification number will be assigned.